 The Pupil Premium is additional funding from the government, given to schools to help close the attainment gap between children from low income families and other disadvantaged families and their peers.

 All schools are able to spend the Pupil Premium funding how they wish, providing that it is being used to help reduce the attainment gap between all pupils and those who are deemed to be disadvantaged.
-Nationally, some examples of how the funding has been used include:
+Some examples of how the funding has been used include:

 - Employing teaching assistants